diku-dk/futhark/docs/c-api.rst

    :c:func:`futhark_context_get_error`, which will return non-``NULL``
    if initialisation failed.
-If initialisation has failed, then you still need to call :c:func:`futhark_context_free` to release resources used for the context object, but you may not use the context object for anything else.
+If initialisation has failed, then you still need to call :c:func:`futhark_context_free` to release resources used for the context object, but you must not use the context object for anything else.

 .. c:function:: void futhark_context_free(struct futhark_context *ctx)